-Breast Implant Removal
+Breast Implant Removal San Francisco

 There are many options to restore the appearance of the breast based on your goals.
 Once the implants are removed, fat can be transferred to the breast to give a little more volume, a lift may be necessary to reposition and reshape the breast tissue.

-Breast Implant Removal Improvements
+What is Breast Implant Removal

 Breast Implant Removal Technique

 Dr. Sieber is typically able to use your previous incisions to remove your old implants.
-If you are having a breast lift or an additional procedure, Dr. Sieber will make marks for that part of the procedure on you as well in the preoperative area.
+If you are having a breast lift or an additional procedure like liposuction, Dr. Sieber will make marks for that part of the procedure on you as well in the preoperative area.
 After under anesthesia, your old incisions will be opened and your implants are removed.

 Some patients desire to have the capsules around the implants removed at the same time.
 Dr. Sieber is able to perform total capsulectomies during the implant removal process.